Ishq Zahe Naseeb: Plot

-A series of flashbacks show the story of a woman named Shakra, who was a maid at Sameer's house.
-Ehsaan, Sameer's father, raped Shakra and she gives birth to a baby boy.
-The boy was ordered to be killed, and Shakra became mentally disturbed.
+A series of flashbacks show the story of a woman named Shakra, a maid at Sameer's house.
+Ehsaan, Sameer's father, has a son with Shakra.
+The boy was ordered to be killed, and Shakra became disturbed, mentally.
 She was expelled from the house.
 A few years later, Ehsaan threw his wife, Suraiya, out of the house, accusing her of cheating on him, and married Sabiha, who worked as a secretary in his office.
-Shakra returns from the mental asylum where she may have been sexually abused and poisons Ehsaan as a revenge for killing her child and raping her.
+Shakra returns from the mental asylum and poisons Ehsaan as revenge.
 Shakra returns to work in the house.

-Sabiha starts to lock both Sameer and Shakra in the exact basement where Shakra was raped.
-While Shakra looks after Sameer, due to her own mental health issue, she poisons Sameer against men.
-Shakra starts to obsess over Sameer and begins to dress him up as a girl, calling him Sameera, developing his disorder of split personality.
-One day, Sabiha discovers this and thinks of Shakra as a characterless woman as she is obsessing over him.
-Sabiha has Shakra arrested and sent to jail.
-Sabiha comes to visit her, presumably when she discovers Sameer's disorder.
-Shakra tells her how she killed Ehsan but makes Sabiha promise not to tell Sameer as he loves her and she loves him.
-Later, a flashback shows that her baby was not killed but was taken by Ehsan's bodyguard, who embraced the baby after not being able to kill the child as ordered.
-Therefore, bodyguard lies to Ehsan that the baby has been killed.
+Sabiha starts to lock both Sameer and Shakra in the house's basement.
+While Shakra looks after Sameer due to her own mental health issue, she poisons Sameer against men.
+Shakra starts to obsess over Sameer and begins putting makeup on him and calling him Sameera, which develops his disorder.
+She sexually abuses (rapes) young Sameer too.
+An adult Sameer develops a female alter-ego “Sameera” as a result of this abuse.
+He internalized “Shakra” and his version became “Sameera.”
+One day, Sabiha discovers Shakra’s sexual abuse and has her arrested and jailed.
+She comes to visit Shakra, presumably when she discovers Sameer's disorder.
+Shakra tells her how she killed Ehsaan but makes Sabiha promise not to tell Sameer because she didn't want him to hate her.
+Later, a flashback shows that her baby was not killed but was taken by Ehsaan's bodyguard.

-It is later shown in the drama that Shakra is the illusion that Sameer sees because of his traumatic past.
+It is revealed that Shakra is the illusion Sameer sees, and who he imagines himself as once he becomes Sameera.

+A maid at the house, Noora, witnesses Akbar putting arsenic in Sabiha's food, poisioning her slowly.
+Akbar is arrested but is later bailed out by Gohar.

-Gohar leaves Sameer a note asking him to visit the old home where his mother is.
+Gohar and Sabiha get into an unseen fight, causing them to both leave the house.
+Gohar leaves Sameer a note, asking him to visit the old home where his real mother is.
 When he arrives, he comes face to face with Akbar, who tells him the truth about his mother.
-However, before Sameer can meet Suraiya, she dies.
+Akbar takes Sameer to go see Suraiya, but before Sameer can meet her, she dies.